PoshCode/Pansies/README.md

 .\Build.ps1
 ```

-Note: Because I'm including p2f as a submodule, you may ocassionally need to update it with:
+Note: Because I'm including p2f as a submodule, you may occasionally need to update it with:

 ```posh
 git submodule update --init --recursive